Boondooma Dam

-Boondooma Dam is a dam on the Boyne River on the boundary of Boondooma and Proston in the South Burnett Region of Queensland, Australia.
-From 1980 to 1983, the dam was constructed across the Boyne River below its confluence with the Stuart River, creating Lake Boondooma.
+The Boondooma Dam is a rock-filled embankment dam across the Boyne River on the boundary of Boondooma and Proston in the South Burnett Region of Queensland, Australia.
+Built between 1980 and 1983, the dam was constructed across the Boyne River below its confluence with the Stuart River, forming the resultant reservoir, Lake Boondooma.

-It has a capacity of 204 200 ML under the 18.15 km2 of surface area and has an average depth of 11 m.
+Overview

+The dam wall is 63 m high and 455 m long.
+The result reservoir holds 204200 ML of water when at full capacity, and has an average depth of 11 m.
+The surface area of the reservoir is 18.15 km2 and the catchment area is 4200 km2.
+The uncontrolled un-gated spillway has a discharge capacity of 1340 m3/s.
 The dam forms a narrow and deep lake, designed to avoid evaporation, with one fork containing much standing timber and another having many submerged rocky outcrops.
+The dam is managed by SunWater.

 The dam overflowed for the first time in May 1983.
-The lowest level recorded was 0.18% capacity in December 1982, and the maximum of 173.8% (6.17m over the spillway) was recorded in January 2013 as a result of heavy rain from ex Tropical Cyclone Oswald.
+The lowest level recorded was 0.18% capacity in December 1982, and the maximum of 173.8% (6.17 m over the spillway) was recorded in January 2013 as a result of heavy rain from ex Tropical Cyclone Oswald.

 Water supply

 It was built to supply water to the Tarong Power Station and as is the case at so many impoundments, takes its name from the original property in the area.
 The dam also supplies water to irrigate agricultural properties in the area.

-Typically, the dam supplies between 50 million and 80 million litres of water per day to Tarong Power Station.
+Typically, the dam supplies between 50 to 80 ML of water per day to Tarong Power Station.
 The dam was connected to the Western Corridor Recycled Water Project to ensure water levels would not interfere with power generation in times of drought.

-SunWater, the dam's managing authority, is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for dams under their jurisdiction is maintained.
-The spillway will be upgraded in the longer term.
+SunWater upgraded the capacity of the spillway to ensure the highest level of safety for dams under their jurisdiction is maintained.